VincentWei/minigui-docs/programming-guide/MiniGUIProgGuideAppendixD.md

 ## Function Library and Head File of the New Control Set

-Although mGNCS is introduced in the process of developing mStudio, it can be used singularly as a component in MiniGUI 3.0.
+Although mGNCS is introduced in the process of developing miniStudio, it can be used singularly as a component in MiniGUI 3.0.
 Therefore, we manage the new control set as a component of MiniGUI, and name it mGNCS.
-Name of the function library is libmGNCS, and the current edition is 1.0.0.
+Name of the function library is `libmgncs`, and the current edition is 1.0.0.
 The head file is stored under mGNCS/ directory of the system head file path, and the main head file name is mGNCS.h.

 Current mGNCS defines a lot of universal controls, and in the near future, we will form extension control set aiming at specific field based on the current mGNCS.
-Then, an independent function library will be formed, and it is named by adopting libmGNCS4*, and the head file will be still stored under mGNCS/ directory of the system head file path.
+Then, an independent function library will be formed, and it is named by adopting `libmgncs4*`, and the head file will be still stored under `mgncs/` directory of the system head file path.

 ----